green-fox-academy/lufthansa-architecture/day2.md

 ### Mocking

-Here is a simple Java class which depends on another class and the task is to create a few tests for the class using Mockito.
+Here is a [simple Java app](./workshop/mockingpunkapi) using the Punk API.
+The `BeerStatistics` class which depends on the `PunkAPI` class and the task is to create a few unit tests for the class using Mockito.

 ### Testing REST APIs